Acting Diploma Course (ATCL)

 Acting Out Drama School is a Private Drama School, accredited by Trinity College London and offering students professional and vocational courses in acting.

-On acceptance of a place, full payment is due or an initial payment of £250 for those paying in instalment options.
-For last minute applications at least half of the amount will be due before the start of the course.
+On acceptance of a place, full payment is due or your choice of suitable instalment plan.
+Paying in one lump sum works out cheaper.
+For last minute applications full payment may be due before the start of the course.

-Once you have applied you will be emailed with your audition time and options.
-Our main auditioning methods are face-to-face, online via Skype and Self-tape options.
+Once you have applied you will receive an automatic email detailing all your audition information.
+Our main auditioning methods are online via Skype and Self-tape options.

 For the auditions, you are required to perform (from memory and in character) one monologue, lasting no more than 2 minutes, either classical (preferably by Shakespeare and in verse) OR a contemporary.
 Some reworking of your piece or improvisation activities may also be required.
 This will be followed by a short interview.
 For Self-tape methods, we require you to film your monologue and answer questions to the camera that are sent beforehand via email.